drghirlanda/alex/Docs/AlexManual.md

 treatment groups.
 Any of the fields in the `Stimuli.csv` file can be specified on a per-subject bases.
 If you want to test two shades of pink, for example, you would extend the `Stimuli.csv` file in Table
 \ref{stimuli-color}.
-The special notation *Pink demonstrated there indicates that the color of stimulus Pink will be looked up, for each subject, in the column PinkColor of the `Groups.csv` file (Table
+The special value `*` in the table indicates that the color of stimulus Pink will be looked up, for each subject, in the column PinkColor of the `Groups.csv` file (Table
 \ref{subjects-color}).
 This syntax is available for all stimulus properties.
 For example, to change the size of Red square across subjects you would use the `Groups.csv` and `Stimuli.csv` files in